RRethy/vim-illuminate/README.md

 ## Configuration

-By default |illuminate| will highlight all words the cursor passes over, but for many languages, you will only want to highlight certain highlight-groups.
+By default illuminate will highlight all words the cursor passes over, but for many languages, you will only want to highlight certain highlight-groups.
 You can define which highlight groups you want the illuminating to apply to.
-This can be done with a dict mapping a |filetype| to a list of highlight-groups in your vimrc.
+This can be done with a dict mapping a filetype to a list of highlight-groups in your vimrc such as:
 ```
-For example:

 let g:Illuminate_ftHighlightGroups = {
   \ 'vim': ['vimVar', 'vimFBVar', 'vimString', 'vimLineComment',
   \         'vimFuncName', 'vimFunction', 'vimUserFunc', 'vimFunc']